ToolActToolAct

 Are special additional deductions included?

-The page supports the common special additional deductions listed in the form, such as children education, continuing education, serious illness medical expenses, housing loan interest or rent, elder care, infant care, and other items supported by the current page.
+The page supports the common special additional deductions listed in the form, such as children's education, continuing education, major medical expenses, housing loan interest or rent, elderly support, infant care.
 Eligibility and caps still depend on official rules.

 Why does my actual payslip differ?